 The move comes after scores of actresses and actors dressed in black at the Golden Globes, as Hollywood continues to reckon with sexual harassment.
 Actors and actresses also wore “Time’s Up” pins, in support of a new legal fund for victims of sexual misconduct in the workplace.

-“We are supporting the brave women in every industry and every corner of the country who are making their voices heard,” Pelosi said in a statement.
+“We are supporting the brave women in every industry and every corner of the country who are making their voices heard,” Pelosi said in a statement earlier this month.
 “We are at a watershed moment in the nationwide fight against sexual harassment and discrimination, and we must continue to keep up the drumbeat of action for real change.”

 The effort is being led by Rep. Lois Frankel, D-Fla., the chair of the Democratic Women’s Working Group, and has been in the works for weeks.
 Other leaders of the group, including Reps.
 Jackie Speier, D-Calif., and Brenda Lawrence, D-Mich., also plan to participate.